openem-team/openem/doc/tutorial.md

 This will save over the previously saved detection model in protobuf format, using the model weights from epoch 8.
 This epoch was selected for this tutorial after some experimentation.
 You can use the select_epoch.py script to select the epoch of any of the four openem models.

+Besides using it for selecting an earlier epoch, select_epoch.py can also be used when you wish to terminate a training run early.
+For example, you may find that a training run has converged (losses are no longer decreasing) after 20 epochs even though you have set the number of epochs to 50.
+If you stop the training run, the script will not get to the point where it writes the best model to disk in protobuf format.
+This script will allow you to write the latest epoch to protobuf format manually.

 Now we can do detection on all of the ROI images:

 ```shell